uwspstar/Side-Projects/Web-Basic/readme.md

 ### Cross-Origin Resource Sharing (CORS)
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
+- A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.
-- uses additional HTTP headers to tell browsers to give a web application running at one origin
+- uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin.

 ### origin
 - https://developer.mozilla.org/en-US/docs/Glossary/origin
 - Web content's origin is defined by the scheme (protocol), host (domain), and port of the URL used to access it.